 - What do IT investment and spending priorities look like across the industry?

-- How can IT align with the business, achieve greater efficiencies, and build an infrastructure that can support future advances in technology?
+- How can IT align with the business, achieve greater efficiencies, and deploy an infrastructure that can support future advances?

 - What are the suppliers and the solutions available on the European utilities market?